usnistgov/OOF2/README.md

     % pkg-config --modversion oofcanvas

-If it reports a version number, nothing needs to be done.
+If `pkg-config` reports the correct OOFCanvas version number, nothing needs to be done.
 If it says it can't find oofcanvas, set the environment variable `PKG_CONFIG_PATH` to the location of `oofcanvas.pc`.
 For example, if OOFCanvas was installed into your home directory, the file will be in `~/lib/pgkconfig`, and after you run

     % export PKG_CONFIG_PATH=~/lib/pkgconfig